-The subject property is located at 1108 South Northlake Drive and contains an existing one-story home, approximately 4,011 square feet in floor area, that was constructed in 1967 (based on the Broward County Property Appraiser records).
-The lot is surrounded by the intracoastal to the north (Northlake) and single family residences to the east, west and south.
-The main and only entrance to this lot is fronting South Northlake Drive.

-The proposed new house aims to introduce a more functional layout by increasing the livable space while maintaining a streamlined design focused on transitions between indoor and outdoor spaces.
+The existing one-story home was constructed in 1951 based on the Broward County Property Appraiser.
+The house was built in a lot approximately 23,000 square feet.
+The lot is surrounded by the intercoastal on the north, Southlake Drive on the south, and two other lots on the west and east sides respectively.
+The main and only entrance to this lot is located on South Southlake Drive.
+The existing house is approximately 2,700 sq. ft.
+The proposed new house aims to introduce a more functional layout by increasing the livable space while simultaneously maintaining a unified design.